we0921/Group-5-QuickBites/README.md

 * Do not have multiple tabs of the site open (ex: the user home page and a restaurant menu)
 * Concurrent user/vendor access causes synchronization issues.
 Doing so will cause issues that will require our manual intervention.
 * ALWAYS LOG IN, if attempting to access the website from a different context.
+The only exception to this is the admin page, which does not have a login page implemented.
+It is still important to close a vendor/user instance fully before attempting to access the admin page.
 * We do not prevent users from ordering items from multiple stores.
 * Availability checking occurs when adding the item to the cart, not at checkout.